XactSystems/cast/README.md

 # cast
 Safely cast mixed values to scalar types or null.

-Used to provide safe casts to scalar values and DateTime in PHP to avoid issues when casting 'mixed' values that do not convert as expected.
+Used to provide safe casts of scalar values and DateTime in PHP, avoiding PHPSTAN issues when casting 'mixed' values that do not convert as expected.

 For a better understanding of the problem, take a look at the PHPSTAN issue 9295: https://github.com/phpstan/phpstan/issues/9295